 “Women who have taken up any branch of science need not be discouraged, even if others refuse to give credit to their work.
 Labor honestly, conscientiously and steadily, and recognition and success must crown your efforts in the end.”– Williamina Fleming

 Williamina Fleming’s Story

 Fleming was not the only woman working in the Observatory; Pickering employed women ‘computers,’ among them notable names such as Annie Jump Cannon and Henrietta Swan Leavitt, to calculate the positions of stars because they were cheaper to employ than men.
-Fleming who had no formal higher education did, however, have a different background from many of her colleagues who were from well-to-do families and were graduates of the newly opened women’s colleges, including prestigious schools like Wellesley.
+Fleming who had no formal higher education did, however, have a different background from many of her colleagues who were from well-to-do families and were graduates of the newly opened women’s colleges such as Wellesley College.

 Fleming became a valuable member of the team.
 She personally classified some 10,000 stars in the new Catalogue of Stars which Pickering published in 1890.
 In 1893, she published an article in the journal Astronomy & Astrophysics called “A Field for Women’s Work in Astronomy,” advocating for more women to work in the sciences.

 In 1899, after almost 20 years at the Observatory, Fleming was promoted to Curator of Astronomical Photographs — the first woman ever to hold a Harvard University title.
 In this role, Fleming became the supervisor of about 15 other women and used her new position to protest the unequal pay the women received.
 The women computers in Pickering’s Observatory worked six days a week and they made 25 cents an hour, far less than men in similar positions.
 But despite her best efforts, Fleming was unable to convince Pickering that they should receive higher pay.